slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When everything goes to hell, the people who stand by you without flinching, they are your family.' -- Jim Butcher*

-> *'Your friends are the ones that go to your funeral and in a day of rain.' -- an old General*
+> *'Your friends are the ones that go to your funeral in a day of rain.' -- an old General*

 However choose who surround you: you are the average of them.

 > *'If you're the smartest in the room, you're in the wrong room.'*

 > *'Every employee should eventually leave and start a better competitor to me.
 Everyone should pass me.
 Else I’m not the stupidest person in the room.'*

 > *'When you enter a workplace, think that you will become like them and not the opposite.'*

+> *'Really great people make you feel that you too can be great.' -- Mark Twain*

 How to build your «board of directors»?